Clearbox-AI/nerpii/README.md

 ```python
 recognizer = NamedEntityRecognizer('./csv_path.csv')
 ```
-Please note that if in your dataset there are columns containing person names composed by first name and last name (e.g. John Smith), before creating a recognizer, you need to split the name into two different columns called <strong>first_name</strong> and <strong>last_name</strong> using the function `split_name()`.
+Please note that if there are columns in the dataset containing names of people consisting of first and last names (e.g. John Smith), before creating a recognizer, it is necessary to split the name into two different columns called <strong>first_name</strong> and <strong>last_name</strong> using the function `split_name()`.

 ```python
 from nerpii.named_entity_recognizer import split_name